Kyoto Tea Ceremony History

 “The day I saw Lu Yu off to Pick Tea A Thousand mountains will greet my departing friend, When the spring teas blossom again.
 With such breadth and wisdom, Serenely picking tea, Through morning mists, Or crimson evening clouds— His solitary journey is my envy."

-786~823 Emperor Saga.
+Emperor saga 786~823 Emperor Saga.
 First Japanese emperor to drink tea at an official gathering.
-Copyright © Kimono Tea ceremony Maikoya
+Copyright © Kimono Tea Ceremony Maikoya

 815 The Japanese monk Eichu, who traveled to China offered tea leaves to Japanese emperor Saga.
 One year later, Emperor Saga ordered tea plantation in Kyoto City.
 This is the first appearance of tea in Japanese historic records.